beatcracker/OpenVPN-Detour/README.md

 Exiting due to fatal error
 ```

-This happens to the users of the Russian free anti-censorship service [AntiZapret](https://antizapret.prostovpn.org/): it pushes about 25000 routes.
+~~This happens to the users of the Russian free anti-censorship service [AntiZapret](https://antizapret.prostovpn.org/) which pushes about 25000 routes.~~

+Paragraph above no longer applies: AntiZapret is [switched to DNS-based routing](https://twitter.com/ValdikSS/status/790251825186410496) and doesn't push routes by default.
+You can use old vpn server: `vpn-old.antizapret.prostovpn.org` if you need route-based solution.
+It still can be useful if your provider blocks sites by IP-address rather than by domain name/URL.

 # Details